Public consultation on the future of the former Crockfords Casino

 30 Curzon Street holds significant architectural and historical value with a longstanding history of private members and casino uses, having most recently been occupied as Crockfords private members’ casino, which had been operating on the premises since 1983.
 Crockfords ceased operations at the site in October 2023 following a decline in visitors compounded by the impacts of the global pandemic and competition from the wider global market for high end casinos.

-taken the decision to review its potential for alternative uses.
+The building has been marketed by Genting UK for various alternative uses, including residential and office space, but its Grade I listing makes these options unsuitable.
+Following this process, Genting UK is now working with The Alter Ego Group to bring forward proposals for a private members’ club that reflects the building’s history and constraints.
 The building’s historic features, particularly the magnificent principal rooms on the ground and first floors, significantly restrict the potential for such uses.
 Given these limitations, the proposed private members’ club is the most fitting and appropriate solution, as it aligns closely with the building’s previous use as a members’ casino.

 The proposed use as a private members’ club ensures that the building remains in active and sustainable use while ensuring sensitivity to the heritage, with no external alterations to the site.
 Whilst we are excited about the opportunity, we also recognise the presence of residential neighbours and will take necessary steps to preserve their amenity.

 This proposal is designed to respect the site’s heritage while contributing to the local economy.
 It prioritises the conservation of the structure, ensuring its longevity and continued use.
-Additionally, the club’s operations will complement Westminster’s night-time economy, promoting a well-regulated and responsible leisure venue.
+Additionally, the club’s operations will complement Westminster’s 2019s night-time economy, promoting a well-regulated and responsible leisure venue.
 Our proposals aim to maintain a balance between heritage conservation and economic sustainability.

 Securing the long-term future of 30 Curzon Street

-Maintains the grand interiors while modernising them for contemporary needs
+Maintaining the grand interiors while modernising them for contemporary needs

-Enhances Westminster’s leisure and hospitality offering, supporting the local economy
+Enhancing Westminster’s leisure and hospitality offering, supporting the local economy

 Heritage Led Approach

-The proposed conversion of 30 Curzon Street will be designed to maintain the historic integrity of the building while ensuring its long-term, sustainable use.
-Genting UK recognises the importance of preserving the architectural work of this 18th-century townhouse.
-The principal rooms on the ground and first floors will remain untouched to preserve their historic character.
 Any internal adaptations will be minimal, ensuring the building’s Grade I listed status is fully respected.
 The exterior will not be altered and will be maintained in accordance with the Mayfair Conservation Area guidelines, ensuring that the transformation does not impact the historic streetscape.
+New elements, including upgraded building services, will be carefully integrated to support modern use while remaining discreet and in keeping with the building’s character.

 Sensitivity to Neighbours